driponfleek/bankai-ui/packages/components/buttons/README.md

 ## Usage

-### Button, ButtonIcon, ButtonText
+### Button
-For the full list of component props, examples and guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--button-story).
+For the full list of component props, examples, guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--button-story).

 ```
 import { Button, ButtonIcon, ButtonText, VARIANTS } from '@epr0t0type/bankai-ui-buttons';
 ```

 ### LinkButton
-For the full list of component props, examples and guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--link-button-story).
+For the full list of component props, examples, guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--link-button-story).

 ```
 import { LinkButton } from '@epr0t0type/bankai-ui-buttons';
 ```

 ### MenuButton and MenuButtonOption
-For the full list of component props, examples and guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--menu-button-story).
+For the full list of component props, examples, guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--menu-button-story).

 ```
 import { MenuButton, MenuButtonOption, VARIANTS } from '@epr0t0type/bankai-ui-buttons';
 ```

 ### SplitButton
-For the full list of component props, examples and guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--split-button-story).
+For the full list of component props, examples, guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--split-button-story).

 ```
 import { SplitButton, VARIANTS } from '@epr0t0type/bankai-ui-buttons';